RBC Bluesfest 2019 Volunteer Handbook

 • best efforts are made to provide some alternative options to address dietary concerns; however, not all restrictions can be accommodated

-• on-shift meal breaks are granted at the discretion of your Area Leader
+• please plan to get your meal before or after your shift, as on-shift meal breaks are not the norm and are only granted at the discretion of your Area Leader

 • meal options include a grill item OR the Daily Special, plus a drink and a serving from our extensive salad bar

-Daily Special hours are Monday-Friday, 4:00PM-8:00PM and Saturday & Sunday, 2:00PM-7:00PM (while quantities last!).
-Please consider this when scheduling yoru shifts—if your shift overlaps with the Daily Special, you may not be able to access it that day.
+*if you want to try the Daily Special, please consider the hours of availability when scheduling your shifts—if your shift overlaps with the Daily Special, you may not be able to access it that day.

 Free massage sessions